 All pupils leaving primary school physically literate and with the knowledge, skills and motivation necessary to equip them for a healthy lifestyle and lifelong participation in physical activity and sport.

 To achieve self-sustaining improvement in the quality of PE and sport in primary schools.

 There are 5 key indicators that schools should expect to see improvement across:

-The Sports Premium Funding, of approximately £17800 for 2018-2019, is a welcome addition to our budget and we look forward to using it to make sustainable developments in our PE & School Sports provision.
+The Sports Premium Funding, of approximately £17800, is a welcome addition to our budget and we look forward to using it to make sustainable developments in our PE & School Sports provision.
 An impact evaluation report will be posted on our website and learning platform each academic year.